-The race returned to the Lower Yarra and so allowed all four crews to compete in the one race.
+The twenty-fourth Head of the River returned to the Lower Yarra and so allowed all four crews to compete in the one race.
 The race was conducted on 15th May.

 The race was one of the best ever staged in APS history.
 Not only was the margin between first and second three feet, only 2 feet separated second and third and 3 deet between third and fourth.